williamlopes-dev/cloudwalk/README.md

 - Account validation to prevent unauthorized access between different accounts.

 ### Token system
-We generate a access token for each account, these tokens won't expire by themselves.
+We will generate an access token for each account, these tokens won't expire by themselves.
 We can block any token, any time too.
 The client will use the account access token and username/password to generate your own fresh access token.
 The fresh access token generated will used on fraud recommendation endpoint and any other part of the software desired.
 With the token system implemented, we can guarantee:
 - Block any access at any time by token.
 - If the client lost your username/password, the hacker can't access without the account access token.
 - If the client lost your token, the hacker can't access without the username/password.